Penguin-International-Gurgaon/ai-chatbot-entrpise-kit/README.md

 ---

-## 🤝 Contributing
+## Contributing

-We encourage contributions to improve this platform:
+We welcome contributions to enhance this platform:

 ### How to Contribute

-1. Fork this repo
+1. Fork the repository
 2. Create a feature branch
 3. Implement your changes
 4. Submit a pull request

-### Dev Guidelines
+### Development Guidelines

-- Type-safe code (TypeScript)
+- Write type-safe code (TypeScript)
-- Unit and integration tests
+- Include unit and integration tests
-- Follow security best practices
+- Adhere to security best practices
-- Keep documentation updated
+- Keep documentation current

 ---

-## 📜 License
+## License

 This project is licensed under the **Apache License** by Penguin International, Gurugram, India.
 See [LICENSE](LICENSE) for details.

-Built upon the powerful [Vercel AI SDK](https://sdk.vercel.ai) — thanks to the Vercel team for the inspiration and solid foundation.
+Built upon the powerful [Vercel AI SDK](https://sdk.vercel.ai)—special thanks to the Vercel team for their solid foundation.

 ---

-## 🌟 Support & Community
+## Support & Community

-- **GitHub Issues** – For bug reports or features
+- **GitHub Issues** – For bug reports or feature requests
-- **GitHub Discussions** – For general Q\&A
+- **GitHub Discussions** – General Q\&A
-- **Enterprise Support** – Reach out for SLAs and onboarding help
+- **Enterprise Support** – Contact us for SLAs and onboarding assistance
-- **Documentation** – In-code and standalone guides
+- **Documentation** – Comprehensive in-code and standalone guides

 ---

 <div align="center">
   <p><strong>Built for Enterprise • Maintained by Penguin International</strong></p>
-  <p>⭐ Star us if this helps your team succeed with AI!</p>
+  <p>Star us if this platform helps your team succeed with AI.</p>
 </div>